 After that glorious waterfall adventure, we continued on our journey, walking in a different path back towards the van.

 We made it further down the foothills of the Atlas Mountains.
-Then passed by a few markets.
-There were some men working and tending to their mules.
-We also passed by some more modernized red mud color houses in Imlil.
+Then we passed by a few markets.
+Some men were working and tending to their mules.
+We also passed by some more modern red mud-colored houses in Imlil.

 If you would like to book this tour, click here.